Learning Interpretable, High-Performing Policies for Autonomous Driving: Preliminaries

 \subsubsection{Conversion of a DDT to a DT}

 DDTs with decision nodes represented in the form of Equation \ref{eq:ddt_decision_node} are not interpretable.
 As DDTs maintain a one-to-one correspondence to DTs with respect to their structure, prior work \cite{Silva2021EncodingHD, Paleja2020InterpretableAP} proposed methodology to convert a DDT into an interpretable decision tree (a process termed ``crispification").
 To create an interpretable, ``crisp" tree from a differentiable form of the tree, prior work adopted a simplistic procedure.
 Starting with the differentiable form, prior work first converts each decision node from a linear combination of all variables into a single feature check (i.e., a 2-arity predicate with a variable and a threshold).
-The feature reduction is accomplished by considering the feature dimension corresponding to the weight with the largest magnitude (i.e., most impactful), $ k = \argmax_{j}|w_{i}^{j}|$, resulting in the decision node representation $y_i = \sigma(\alpha(w^k_ix^k-b_i))$.
+The feature reduction is accomplished by considering the feature dimension corresponding to the weight with the largest magnitude (i.e., most impactful), $ k = \argmax_{j}|w_{i}^{j}|$ where $j$ represents the feature dimension, resulting in the decision node representation $y_i = \sigma(\alpha(w^k_ix^k-b_i))$.
 The sigmoid steepness, $\alpha$, is also set to infinity, resulting in a ``hard" decision (branch left OR right) \cite{Silva2021EncodingHD,Paleja2020InterpretableAP}.
 After applying this procedure to each decision node, decision nodes are represented by $y_i = \mathbbm{1}(w^k_ix^k-b_i > 0)$.
 As each leaf node is represented as a probability mass function over output classes in prior work, leaf nodes, $l$, must be modified to produce a single output class, $o$, during crispification.
-As such, we can apply an argument max, $o_d = \argmax_a l^a_d$, to find the maximum valued class within the $d^{th}$ leaf distribution.
+As such, we can apply an argument max, $o_d = \argmax_a l^a_d$, where $a$ denotes the action dimension, to find the maximum valued class within the $d^{th}$ leaf distribution.

-\textbf{Drawbacks:} This simplistic crispification procedure results in an interpretable crisp tree that is inconsistent with the original DDT (model differences arise from each \textit{argmax} operation).
+\textbf{Drawbacks:} This simplistic crispification procedure results in an interpretable crisp tree that is inconsistent with the original DDT (model differences arise from each \textit{argmax} operation and setting $\alpha$ to infinity).
 These inconsistencies can lead to performance degradation of the interpretable model, as we show in Section \ref{sec:results}, and results in an interpretable model that is not representative of and inconsistent with the model learned via reinforcement learning.